 Border Collie Care

 The border collie may have either a rough or smooth medium-length double coat with a coarse outer coat and a soft undercoat.
 They should be groomed routinely; regular weekly brushing is important to keep the coat tangle-free.
 They only need a bath every three months or so.

 Although active border collies may have naturally worn down nails, it's important to check the nails regularly and trim the nails as needed.
 This will help keep the feet healthy and comfortable.
 You should also pay attention to dental hygiene and brush the dog's teeth at least two to three times per week.

-The border collie is known for its an alert expression, ready-to-go attitude, and strong instincts.
 The breed is one of the smartest dogs and learns new things with ease.
-Thorough training is essential and should not be very difficult.
+Thorough training is essential and it should not be very difficult for this perceptive dog.
 Also, be sure to properly socialize your dog so it will be at ease in all kinds of situations.